syncfusion-content/ej2-common-docs/ej2-javascript/ts/security-advisory.md

 **Resolution:**

-To mitigate this threat, we have introduced the `enableHtmlSanitizer` API, which sanitizes HTML strings before rendering them in the control.
-We recommend utilizing this API to prevent Cross-Site Scripting vulnerabilities.
-For example, refer to the [enableHtmlSanitizer](https://ej2.syncfusion.com/documentation/api/tooltip#enablehtmlsanitizer) API documentation in the Syncfusion JavaScript Tooltip control for more information."
+To mitigate this threat, we have introduced the `sanitize` method in the Syncfusion JavaScript base library.
+This method sanitizes user input HTML strings before rendering them in the control.
+We recommend utilizing this method to prevent Cross-Site Scripting vulnerabilities.
+For example, refer to the following code snippet.

+{% tabs %}
+{% highlight ts tabtitle="TypeScript" %}

+import { SanitizeHtmlHelper } from '@syncfusion/ej2-base';

+let html: string = '<script>alert("XSS");</script>';

+let sanitizedHtml: string = SanitizeHtmlHelper.sanitize(html);

+{% endhighlight %}
+{% endtabs %}

 ## Security Issue